 It should be noted that there are usually no absolute right solutions for study cases.
 Rather, the best cases are deliberately written to be ambiguous.
 While there are no right answers, there are good arguments and bad arguments.
 This course is designed to help the student learn to distinguish between sensible and weak arguments, but not to provide detailed answers to specific cases.
 Thus, "case solutions" will not be handed out, though I will provide you with slides that outline our discussions in class.
-If you are uncomfortable with ambiguity, this class may not be for you.
+These slides are intentionally incomplete.
+You will need to attend the classes to understand the slides and to learn what solution approaches are reasonable.
+Further, if you are uncomfortable with ambiguity, this class may not be for you.